PromptKing/Armageddon2/README.md

 NODE/ https://nodejs.org/dist/v22.14.0/node-v22.14.0-x64.msi

 OLLAMA.exe https://ollama.com/download/OllamaSetup.exe

-including model qwen2-math:7b you can download from the Ollama site https://ollama.com/mannix/qwen2-math-7b/
+Including model qwen2-math:7b

+Open PowerShell after download, enter command "qwen2-math-7b" without the quotes, the model will download.

 OPEN CV, but it's already migrated to run with the application folder, will be in MEGAUPLOAD, JUST ADD IT TO THE SOURCE FOLDER/